-Schooling and Social Change in England since 1760 offers a powerful critique of the situation of British education system today and shows the historical processes which have helped generate the crisis confronting policymakers and practitioners at the present time.
+Schooling and Social Change in England since 1760 offers a powerful critique of the situation of British education today and shows the historical processes that have helped generate the crisis confronting policymakers and practitioners at the present time.

 Table of Contents

 Industrialisation and education

 Chapter 1: An age of revolutions: 1760-1830

 Schooling in the Eighteenth Century

 Planning for social stratification

 Evangelicals and the Sunday school movement